 Displays the name of the selected macro.
 To create or to change the name of a macro, enter a name here.

 Lists the libraries and the modules where you can open or save your macros.
-To save a macro with a particular document, open the document, and then open this dialog.
+To save a macro with a particular document, open the document, and then open this dialogue box.

 Runs or saves the current macro.

-Opens the Customize dialog, where you can assign the selected macro to a menu command, a toolbar, or an event.
+Opens the Customise dialogue box, where you can assign the selected macro to a menu command, a toolbar, or an event.

-Starts the LibreOffice Basic editor and opens the selected macro for editing.
+Starts the LibreOffice Basic editor and opens the selected macro or dialog for editing.

 Creates a new macro, or deletes the selected macro.